japila-books/kafka-internals/docs/controller/KafkaController.md

 ### <span id="updateLeaderEpochAndSendRequest-updateLeaderEpoch-LeaderIsrAndControllerEpoch"> LeaderIsrAndControllerEpoch

-When <<updateLeaderEpoch, updating leader epoch for the partition>> returns a `LeaderIsrAndControllerEpoch`, `updateLeaderEpochAndSendRequest` requests the <<brokerRequestBatch, ControllerBrokerRequestBatch>> to <<kafka-controller-AbstractControllerBrokerRequestBatch.adoc#newBatch, prepare a new batch>>. `updateLeaderEpochAndSendRequest` requests the <<brokerRequestBatch, ControllerBrokerRequestBatch>> to <<kafka-controller-AbstractControllerBrokerRequestBatch.adoc#addLeaderAndIsrRequestForBrokers, addLeaderAndIsrRequestForBrokers>> followed by <<kafka-controller-AbstractControllerBrokerRequestBatch.adoc#sendRequestsToBrokers, sendRequestsToBrokers>>.
+When <<updateLeaderEpoch, updating leader epoch for the partition>> returns a `LeaderIsrAndControllerEpoch`, `updateLeaderEpochAndSendRequest` requests the <<brokerRequestBatch, ControllerBrokerRequestBatch>> to <<AbstractControllerBrokerRequestBatch.md#newBatch, prepare a new batch>>. `updateLeaderEpochAndSendRequest` requests the <<brokerRequestBatch, ControllerBrokerRequestBatch>> to <<AbstractControllerBrokerRequestBatch.md#addLeaderAndIsrRequestForBrokers, addLeaderAndIsrRequestForBrokers>> followed by <<AbstractControllerBrokerRequestBatch.md#sendRequestsToBrokers, sendRequestsToBrokers>>.

 In the end, `updateLeaderEpochAndSendRequest` prints out the following TRACE message to the logs: